• Skip to primary navigation

 What is minimalism?
 What is living simply?
 If you ask 20 people you will probably get 20 different answers to this question.
 It varies from person to person depending on their worldview and perspective on the issue.
 However, most will have one thing in common.
 Minimalism is removing some type of clutter from our lives.
 It could be material clutter, mental clutter, spiritual clutter, or worldly expectations.

 Want to take these verses a step further?
-This simplicity prayer journal takes many of these passages and puts them in an easy format to pray through as you consider the value of living simply.
+This simple prayer journal takes many of these passages and puts them in an easy format to pray through as you consider the value of living simply.

 Bible Verses about Simplicity